- Affiliate Marketing Industry is set to grow to approximately $14.3 Billion in 2023 globally and $15.7 Billion by 2024

 As popular as ShareASale is (as seen in the previous statistic), it only has 25,000 sites (2.57%), compared to Amazon Associates’ more than 215,000 websites.
 To a large extent this is a result of differing business models between Amazon and ShareASale.
 Amazon Associates is focused entirely on Amazon products, whereas ShareASale houses affiliate programs for 4,500+ merchants, both big and small.
 Its focus is on the main players in the US and Europe, and this explains the variations in sizes and niches.

-By far the most money raised for affiliate marketing software in 2020-2021 was Impact.com’s $150 million (based on a $1.5 billion valuation), announced in July 2021.
-This funding was led by Qatar Investment Authority (QIA) and joined by Providence Public.
-They noted that Impact had surpassed $100 million in annual recurring revenue.
+The affiliate marketing software industry raised more than $216 million between 2020 and 2022, with impact.com leading the way by raising $150 million based on a $1.5 billion valuation in July 2021.
+The funding round was led by Qatar Investment Authority (QIA) and joined by Providence Public, with impact.com noting that it had surpassed $100 million in annual recurring revenue.

 SaaS Based Products Pay 20-70% Commission